21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 More than half of all internet traffic comes from mobile devices.
 Data from January 2018 suggests there may be as many as 3.8 billion unique users of mobile internet.

-An effective CRO agency will account for the different requirements of mobile and desktop internet usage.
+An effective agency will account for the different requirements of mobile and desktop internet usage.
 Using conventional Analytics platforms, you can identify:

 - What percentage of visitors come to your site from a mobile device